 Dr. Puterman often treats patients who have received gum recontouring at another practice but who didn’t get the results that they wanted.
 This is common when a laser is used for more than the simplest situations.
 Fortunately, careful diagnosis before treatment can help him provide a more effective outcome.

-Bethesda and Washington, DC gum recontouring patients will begin with a comprehensive consultation and examination.
+Gum recontouring patients will begin with a comprehensive consultation and examination.
 In particular, Dr. Puterman will determine whether a gummy smile is due to excess gums alone or a combination of excess gums and an underlying bone structure.
 Treatment for each case is different, and choosing the right approach will significantly improve the results.

 If you just have excess gums, gum recontouring tends to be a bit simpler.
 Dr. Puterman will remove the tissue and leave behind a natural-looking gum line.
 You may not even require stitches afterwards.